 Riskier Profession Means Greater Need

-Everybody has the risk of being sued.
+Everybody runs the risk of being sued.
 Some more than others.
 An asset protection trust is critical for well-off professionals, especially those in high-risk positions.
 Medical professionals, lawyers, and architects are generally at high risk of legal attack.
 So, it is crucial to start planning this endeavor now, especially if your profession falls into a high-risk category.
+If not, there are ways to protect yourself after a lawsuit appears.

 Family Asset Protection